Actor Shia LaBeouf arrested outside New York City museum

-Actor Shia LaBeouf (SHY'-uh luh-BUF') has been arrested after he allegedly got into an altercation with another man outside a New York City museum.
+Actor Shia LaBeouf was arrested early Thursday after he allegedly got into an altercation with another man outside a New York City museum where he has been chanting "He will not divide us" in front of a live camera since Donald Trump's inauguration.

-Police say LaBeouf pulled the scarf of an unidentified 25-year-old man early Thursday morning outside the Museum of the Moving Image in Queens, scratching his face in the process.
-Police say he also pushed the man, who refused medical attention.
+Police said LaBeouf pulled the scarf of an unidentified 25-year-old man outside the Museum of the Moving Image in Queens, scratching his face in the process.
+They said he also pushed the man, who refused medical attention.

+LaBeouf has spent the first few days of Trump's presidency swaying, dancing and repeating the phrase "He will not divide us" in front of a live camera outside the museum.
+The livestream is for a participatory public art project LaBeouf and two collaborators intend to have running 24 hours a day for the next four years.

+The camera went live the morning of the inauguration, along with a website inviting the public to show up and participate.
+LeBeouf has been a frequent, though not constant presence.

 LaBeouf faces a misdemeanor assault charge.
 It's unclear if he has an attorney who can comment.